alpaka-group/alpaka/docs/source/basic/cheatsheet.rst

 Enqueue a memory copy from host to device
   .. code-block:: c++

-     // arguments can be also alpaka::View instances instead of alpaka::Buf memcpy(queue, bufDevice, bufHost, extent);
+     // arguments can be also View instances instead of Buf memcpy(queue, bufDevice, bufHost, extent);

 Enqueue a memory copy from device to host